 The Basics of Fire Hose Fittings

 First, what are hose couplings?
 A hose coupling is a fire hose fitting that is located on the end of a hose.
 It couples, or connects, with a hose, tap, or water source, and is typically made of brass, stainless steel, or aluminum.

 The key characteristics to understand regarding proper thread attachment are size (3/4” to 6”), thread standard, and gender.
 Male coupling has threads on the outside, while female coupling has threads on the inside.
 When you have 2 fire hose fittings, you’ll need one to be male and one to be female.

 Some couplings are “sexless.”
 Storz, for example, is a quarter-turn quick connection.

 The easiest way to identify what type of thread you need is by looking at the couplings on the fire hose you want to replace.
 There should be a stamp with the initials of the thread type.
 A water source fitting/adapter may also have the stamp.
 If you need to know what to use on a fire hydrant, call the local fire department.
 There are also fire hose adapters that can be used to change from one size thread or thread pattern to another.

 If there’s no stamp available, you can carefully count the threads per inch and measure the outside diameter of the male coupling; however, this can be a very tricky procedure.

-What initials should you use to identify the proper threading?
+What initials should you use to identify the proper fire hose fitting threading?
 There are many threads out there, but three are used primarily: NH or NST, NPT, and NPSH or IPT.

 NH stands for National Hose and NST stands for National Standard Thread.
 This is often referred to as “fire hose thread” because fire departments use it the most.
 It’s popular on many fire hydrants and accessories.
 Garden hose thread (GHT) is also referred to as NH.